Franc Artiga

-Francesc "Franc" Artiga Cebrián (born 30 July 1976) is a Spanish football manager, currently in charge of Angolan club Atlético Petróleos de Luanda.
+Francesc "Franc" Artiga Cebrián (born 30 July 1976) is a Spanish football manager, currently in charge of Russian club Rubin Kazan.

 Career

-Artiga worked at La Masia, the youth academy of FC Barcelona, for more than 10 years, and managed the clubs's under-19 squad in the 2019–20 UEFA Youth League.
+Artiga worked at La Masia, the youth academy of Barcelona for more than ten years, and managed the clubs's under-19 squad in the 2019–20 UEFA Youth League.
 Barcelona finished last in their Youth League group.
-In the same season, the team was declared national champions after 2019–20 División de Honor Juvenil de Fútbol was abandoned due to the COVID-19 pandemic in Spain.
+In the same season, the team was declared national champions after the 2019–20 División de Honor Juvenil de Fútbol was abandoned due to the COVID-19 pandemic in Spain.

-On 28 June 2024, Artiga was hired by FC Khimki, after the club returned to Russian Premier League.
+On 28 June 2024, Artiga was hired by Khimki, after the club returned to Russian Premier League.
 He left the club by mutual consent on 15 April 2025.

-On 23 June 2025, Artiga was appointed manager of Girabola side Atlético Petróleos de Luanda.
+On 23 June 2025, Artiga was appointed manager of Girabola side Petro Luanda.

+On 14 January 2026, Artiga returned to Russian Premier League and signed a one-and-a-half-season contract with Rubin Kazan.